palmacas/MacroBoard/README.md

 ![MacroBoard](https://i0.wp.com/palmacas.com/wp-content/uploads/post6708_4.jpeg?resize=1536%2C1152&ssl=1)

-MacroBoard is a 9-key hotswap mechanical macropad powered by Seeed XIAO RP2040.
-The keyboard features 9 Kailh hotswap sockets compatible with any 3 or 5-pin MX switch, so you can choose the switches you are more confortable with.
-The keyboard also features a rotary encoder with push-button, and each key is backlit with a RGB LED.
+MacroBoard is a 9-key hot-swappable mechanical macropad powered by Seeed XIAO RP2040.
+The keyboard has 9 Kailh hot-swappable sockets compatible with any 3-pin or 5-pin MX switch, giving you the ability to choose the switches that suit you best.
+The keyboard also includes a rotary encoder with a push button and each key is backlit with an RGB LED.

 ## Features

-- Uses the small form factor board Seeed XIAO RP2040, based on the Raspberry Pi RP2040 microcontroller.
+- Uses Seeed XIAO RP2040, a small form factor board based on the Raspberry Pi RP2040 microcontroller.
 - Supports MicroPython and CircuitPython.
-- Kailh hotswap sockets compatible with 3-pin and 5-pin MX switches.
+- Kailh hot-swappable sockets compatible with 3-pin and 5-pin MX switches.
-- Rotary quadrature encoder with push-button.
+- Rotary quadrature encoder with push button.
-- SK6812 reverse mount addresable RGB LEDs to backlit each key.
+- SK6812 reverse-mounted addressable RGB LEDs to backlight each key.
-- Power and communicaction via USB-C type port.
+- Power and communication through a USB-C type port.
 - Compatible with KMK keyboard firmware.
-- Compatible with Windows, macOS and Linux operative systems.
+- Compatible with Windows, macOS, and Linux operating systems.
-- Dimensions: 61mm x 81mm x 31mm (without case), 66mm x 86mm x 35mm (with 3D printed case).
+- Dimensions: 61mm x 81mm x 31mm (without case), 66mm x 86mm x 35mm (with 3D-printed case).

 ## Hardware Overview